Meet the passionate individuals who make Phantom Regiment happen

 He graduated from Aquinas College (Grand Rapids, Mich.) with a B.A. in business administration, including a music minor, after spending the first 3 years of college as a trombone performance major at Michigan State University and Western Michigan University.

-Greg lives in Seffner, Fla., with his wife, Teresa, whom he married in 1992, and their dog, Magnolia.
+Greg lives in Seffner, Fla., with his wife, Teresa, whom he married in 1992, and their dogs, Magnolia and Poppy.

 Aaron ‘Oz’ Ozminski was elected to the Phantom Regiment Board of Directors in July 2018.
 He has been a member of the Development Committee since 2014.